zedlopez/ifm/Writing with Inform.md

 ^^{text <-- strings of characters} ^^{text: displaying} ^^{text substitutions: text} ^^{descriptions (displayed): room descriptions with substituted text} ^^{punctuation: square brackets: text substitutions} ^^{|[ ]: text substitutions} ^^{punctuation: quotation marks: defining texts} ^^{|": defining texts}

-In the previous chapter, [Kinds], we gave properties to certain kinds of things in order to change their appearance and behaviour, and saw brief glimpses of one of Inform's most useful devices: text substitution.
+In the previous chapter, [Kinds], we gave properties to certain kinds of things in order to change their appearance and behaviour, and saw brief glimpses of one of Inform's most useful devices: _text substitution_.
 The following gives a more complete example:

 	{*}"The Undertomb"